Rerandomization in stratified randomized experiments: Asymptotics of stratified rerandomization

 \begin{corollary} If Conditions \ref{cond1pk}, \ref{cond4}, and \ref{cond5} hold, then the length of the $\CI$ quantile range of the asymptotic distribution of $\ntau$ under SRRoM is less than or equal to that under stratified randomization; this length is non-increasing in $R^2$ and non-decreasing in $p_a$ and $\p$. \end{corollary}

-\begin{remark} Our theory suggests that a smaller value of $p_a$ leads to better improvement; however, setting $p_a$ to a very small value can be problematic if very few assignments are acceptable, which renders little power to randomization inference.
+\begin{remark} This result is similar with Theorem 2 in \citet{Li2018} where they compared the lengths of the quantile ranges of $\ntau$ under rerandomization using Mahalanobis distance and complete randomization, while we compare the lengths under SRRoM and stratified randomization.
+Corollary~\ref{thm3} suggests that a smaller value of $p_a$ leads to better improvement; however, setting $p_a$ to a very small value can be problematic if very few assignments are acceptable, which renders little power to randomization inference.
 Thus, how to choose the value of $p_a$ remains an open issue and should be investigated in the future.
 In practice, we suggest to choose a small value of $p_a$, for example, $p_a = 0.001$. \end{remark}

 As the experimental results yield only part of the potential outcomes, the precise variance of $\hat\tau$ and the theoretical confidence interval of $\tau$ are unknown; however, we can construct asymptotically conservative estimators.
-Let $s_{[k]AB}(z)$ be the sample covariance between $A_{i}$'s and $B_{i}$'s in stratum $k$ under treatment arm $z$, and set $s^2_{[k]A}(z)=s_{[k]AA}(z)$.
-Let
+According to Proposition~\ref{prop::gamma}, a consistent estimator of $ \Sigma_{x\tau} $ is